 But for today's high-schooler?
 He or she can earn an entire credit in Precalculus and never realize that insight.

-But notice as well that I slipped in one other observation, that the radian measure of 3 degrees is ALSO .052, and while this can easily go unnoticed, the implication is that the sin and tangent of small angles are also equivalent to the radian equivalent of that angle.
+But notice as well that I slipped in one other observation, that .052 is ALSO the radian measure of 3 degrees - .0529 to be precise - and while this can easily go unnoticed, the implication is that the sin and tangent of small angles are also equivalent to the radian value of that angle.
 This means that to find the sine or tangent of an angle like 2 degrees, a calculator or slide rule is not required.
 All one needs to do is divide by 57.2 (because there are 57.2 degrees in one radian).

-But notice as well that I slipped in one other observation, that the radian measure of 3 degrees is ALSO .052, and while this can easily go unnoticed, the implication is that the sin and tangent of small angles are also equivalent to the radian equivalent of that angle.
+But notice as well that I slipped in one other observation, that .052 is ALSO the radian measure of 3 degrees - .0529 to be precise - and while this can easily go unnoticed, the implication is that the sin and tangent of small angles are also equivalent to the radian value of that angle.
 This means that to find the sine or tangent of an angle like 2 degrees, a calculator or slide rule is not required.
 All one needs to do is divide by 57.2 (because there are 57.2 degrees in one radian).

-An aspect of logarithms that my students are not required to learn is knowledge of the characteristic and mantissa of a log.
+An aspect of logarithms that my students are NOT required to learn (according to our state requirements) is knowledge of the characteristic and mantissa of a log.
 For any number between 1 and 10, the log of that number will be a decimal value between 0 and 1.
 This result is known as the mantissa.
 To find the log of numbers greater than 10, a whole number value (the characteristic) is added to the mantissa depending on the number of digits of the input.
-This can be easily seen using a tool for logarithms that my students ARE required to know, the Product Rule for Logs, as applied to the above pattern:
+This can be seen very easily using a tool for logarithms that my students ARE required to know, the Product Rule for Logs, as applied to the following pattern:

 With a slide rule, the understanding is seamless with usage.
-For a base 10 logs, most slide rules have an "L" scale.
+For a base 10 log, most slide rules have an "L" scale.
 Ironically, this scale for finding the base 10 log of a number is the only scale on a slide rule that's NOT itself logarithmic.
-Instead, it is a linear scale running from 0.0 to 1.0 on most rules (a scale of equal measures).
+Instead, it is a linear scale running from 0.0 to 1.0 on most rules (often known historically as a "scale of equal measures").
 See the images below for explanation...

 With a slide rule, the understanding is seamless with usage.
-For a base 10 logs, most slide rules have an "L" scale.
+For a base 10 log, most slide rules have an "L" scale.
 Ironically, this scale for finding the base 10 log of a number is the only scale on a slide rule that's NOT itself logarithmic.
-Instead, it is a linear scale running from 0.0 to 1.0 on most rules (a scale of equal measures).
+Instead, it is a linear scale running from 0.0 to 1.0 on most rules (often known historically as a "scale of equal measures").
 See the images below for explanation...

 This interplay between linear and logarithmic scales has further importance to graphs, and so these concepts transition well to interpreting data.
 For example, exponential growth can be modeled with either linear or logarithmic axes.
 Witness the following charts representing the spread of the Coronavirus since the beginning of the Covid pandemic (courtesy of www.worldometers.info)...